T.J. Mueller

 About The Egyptian Pyramids

-The Great Pyramid of Giza (also known as the Pyramid of Khufu or the Pyramid of Cheops) is the oldest and largest of the three pyramids in the Giza pyramid complex bordering what is now El Giza, Egypt.
-It is the oldest of the Seven Wonders of the Ancient World, and the only one to remain largely intact.
+The Great Pyramid of Giza—also known as the Pyramid of Khufu or Cheops—rises from the sands of Egypt as a silent colossus, the oldest and largest of the three pyramids guarding the Giza plateau.
+It is the only surviving wonder of the Seven Wonders of the Ancient World, a testament to human ambition and ingenuity that has endured for over 4,500 years.